Ball

 Cricket ball specifications | Weight | Circumference |

-Children under 13 | 4,69 to 5.06 oz (133 to 143 g) | 8,06 to 8,69 in (205 to 221 mm) |
+Children under 13 | 4.69–5.06 oz (133–143 g) | 8.06–8.69 in (205–221 mm) |

 Younger children | A plastic ball such as a «Kwik cricket ball» is often used |

 The first information about the victims of the cricket ball appeared in the 18th century.
-According to unofficial information, in 1751, Prince of Wales Frederick was injured shortly before his death just in a cricket match.
+According to unofficial information, in 1751, Prince Frederick of Wales was injured shortly before his death just in a cricket match.
 Unfortunately, later there were several more unpleasant cases, a large number of which belong to the 21st century:

 Experts draw attention to the fact that coaches working with children need to constantly remind their wards about the danger of a cricket ball.